-- 1. A valid instructor rating/certificate/authorisation contained in a licence issued by a foreign country may be validated such licence and associated rating in a licence and rating issued in accordance with CAR-FCL, provided that the applicant: - (a) Fulfil experience requirements under subpart J of CAR-FCL for the relevant instructor certificate; - (b) Pass the relevant assessment of competence in accordance with CAR-FCL.935, except for STI and MCCI. - (c) For STI certificate, applicants shall, within the period of 12 months immediately preceding the application, have conducted at least 3 hours of flight instruction in an FSTD, as part of a complete CPL, IR, PPL or class or type rating course; - (d) For MCCI certificate, applicants shall, within the period of 12 months immediately preceding the application have, conducted at least 3 hours of flight instruction on the relevant FNPT II/III MCC, FTD 2/3 or FFS; - 2.
-The CAA may validate only those instructor rating/certificate/authorization issued by foreign country that it considers appropriate and may issue for a duration not exceeding one year.
+- 1. A valid instructor rating/certificate/authorisation contained in a valid licence issued by a foreign country may be endorsed on a licence issued in accordance with CAR-FCL, provided that: - (a) Applicant is employed by Approved Training Organization (ATO) to provide flight instruction in aircraft and/or flight synthetic training device (FSTD); - (b) Pass the relevant assessment of competence in accordance with CAR-FCL.935, except for STI and MCCI; - (c) For STI certificate, applicants shall, within the period of 12 months immediately preceding the application, have conducted at least 3 hours of flight instruction in an FSTD, as part of a complete CPL, IR, PPL or class or type rating course; - (d) For MCCI certificate, applicants shall, within the period of 12 months immediately preceding the application have, conducted at least 3 hours of flight instruction on the relevant FNPT II/III MCC, FTD 2/3 or FFS; - 2.
+The CAA will endorse only those instructor rating/certificate/authorization issued by foreign country that it considers appropriate to the ATO's approved training program.